 '11.88%'

-conversions in our sample dataset?¶# Calculate the actual difference (obs_diff) between the conversion rates for the two groups.
+new_page conversions and old_page conversions in our sample dataset?¶# Calculate the actual difference (obs_diff) between the conversion rates for the two groups.

 obs_diff=treatment_cr - control_cr